 Some themes have the option to activate a post slider — a slideshow of featured images, often at the top of the homepage, that highlights selected posts.
 In the Theme Showcase, you can browse themes that support post sliders and the different ways your featured posts can be displayed.

 Recurring posts, roundups, and anniversaries

-You can also curate your own content.
-The end of the year is approaching, so why not write a “2013 in Review” post that summarizes your year and includes standout posts?
-Or, if you’re a food or DIY blogger who writes about seasonal recipes or craft projects over the holidays, be sure to promote and link to older posts you’ve written.
+You can also curate your own content in “best of the month” or “end-of-the-year” posts.
+Or, if you’re a food or DIY blogger who writes about seasonal recipes or craft projects over various holidays, be sure to promote and link to related older posts you’ve written.
 These are opportunities to highlight your writing and work in timely, relevant ways.

 Not an expat or traveler?
 You can draft a similar post, no matter your niche, and then call attention to related posts from your archives.